• Skip to primary navigation

 Refrigerator Pickled Okra

-Leaving okra whole while cooking or pickling keeps it "fresher" and not "slimy", which turns so many folks off texturally.
+Leaving okra whole while cooking or pickling keeps it fresher and not slimy, which turns so many folks off texturally.

 Eat pickled okra as a snack or throw in your favorite Bloody Mary.

-How to Pick Okra For Quick Refrigerator Pickling
+How to Pick Okra For Quick Pickling

 Older okra or okra with dryer stem ends can be fibrous and stringy.
 Choose younger smaller okra for pickling to avoid toughness.
-Older okra would be good sliced for stews and recipes that cook for a longer time (like gumbo).

-How To Store Okra
+How To Store Okra In The Refrigerator

-Okra is uber Perishable.
-It doesn't keep long.
 Store okra in a refrigerator with some loose paper towels around it in a perforated bag or an open shallow container.
-Try to use immediately, it gets slimy fast in storage.

 Ingredients on a wood cutting board: whole okra in brown bowl, dried red chile, garlic clove, olive oil container, salt, and small blue spice container with mustard seeds, dill seeds, and dried dill.